Our validated cleaning programs ensure consistency, traceability, and compliance in every room, shift, and site, maintaining production on schedule.

 Learn how Vibraclean helps facilities select the right decontamination method to achieve regulatory compliance and safe environments.

-Cleanrooms are highly controlled environments used in various industries such as pharmaceuticals, biotechnology, microelectronics, and healthcare to maintain a sterile and contaminant-free environment.
+Cleanrooms are highly controlled environments used across industries such as pharmaceuticals, biotechnology, microelectronics, and healthcare to maintain sterile, contaminant-free conditions.
 Cleanrooms are classified based on the level of cleanliness required for specific applications.
-The classification of cleanrooms is based on the number of particles per cubic meter of air.
+Cleanroom classification is based on the number of particles per cubic meter of air.

 Here are the different types of cleanrooms and their applications:

-4. British Standard Cleanrooms: British Standard cleanrooms are classified based on the number of particles per cubic meter of air, particle size, and air change rate.
+British Standard cleanrooms are classified based on particle concentration per cubic meter of air, particle size, and air change rate.
 The classifications range from Class 1 to Class 9.
 Applications of British Standard cleanrooms include microelectronics, aerospace, and pharmaceuticals.

 Cleanrooms are classified based on the level of cleanliness required for specific applications.
 The classification system used depends on the industry and the type of product being manufactured.
 It’s essential to understand the different types of cleanrooms and their applications to ensure that the cleanroom environment meets the required standards and regulations.
-Maintaining a cleanroom environment is crucial to ensure product quality, safety, and protect the health and safety of end-users.
+Maintaining a cleanroom environment is crucial to ensuring product quality and safety, as well as protecting end-users’ health and safety.
+Contact us to learn more.

 - Recent Post

-The Impact of Cleanroom Flooring Choices on Contamination Control
+The Role of Training in Cleanroom Contamination Control

 Standardize.
 Document.
 Deliver.